 Learn as much as you can from as many people as you can

 To succeed and lead within any business, you are expected to know the services or products and its underlying infrastructure.
 For many women, this is the hardest part of their job.
-Don’t be afraid to sit in a room with an expert (either an engineer or a sales person who knows their stuff or a veteran who has been in the industry for decades) and get answers to your questions.
+Don’t be afraid to sit in a room with a professional (either an engineer or a sales person who knows their stuff or a veteran who has been in the industry for decades) and get answers to your questions.
 The deeper your knowledge of the industry and your own offering, the more success you will have in your career, and the more valuable you will become to your company.

 Don’t pay attention to what everyone else is doing